-Two thousand years ago, Jesus and his followers unleashed a strange new message into the world of the Roman Empire, which was nearing the apex of its power and authority.
+Two thousand years ago, Jesus and his followers unleashed a strange new message into the world of the Roman Empire.
 It was a world of huge, cosmopolitan cities and rural villages more-or-less untouched by the complications of ‘modern’ life.
 It was a world of unprecedented peace and security, but where justice was defined as stability and comfort for the privileged few.
 It was a world where political multilateralism had given way to the hegemony of the greatest military and economic power the known world had ever seen.
 It was a world deeply impacted by colonialism, by over-consumption, by huge and ever-increasing disparities between the wealthy and poor.
 And it was a world powered by cheap energy that brought with it amazing economic advances but also serious ethical problems.

 In other words, it was a world surprisingly like our own.